Babsacus/Collection/README.md

-# Collection
+# Structures
-Collection is a Rust library containing various data structure implementations.
+Structures is a Rust library containing various data structure implementations.
 Below is a hierachial flow of all available traits and structs in this library.

 Collection (Trait)
 - Full (Trait)